Katie Sheridan

 Katie Teresa Sheridan is an English actress.
 She has appeared in feature films such as Heretiks (2018) and Together (2018), and her television roles include appearances in the BBC series Doctors, Waking the Dead and Love Soup.
 Sheridan first became known for her role as Sophie Norton in the Nickelodeon comedy series Genie in the House.
 In 2015 Sheridan created and starred in her own online series, romantic comedy Match Not Found.
 She was nominated for Best Lead Actor in a web series at the Raindance Film Festival 2016 for this role.

 Personal life

-Sheridan attended East Berkshire College and Middlesex University.
+Sheridan attended Langleywood School, East Berkshire College and Middlesex University.
 During an appearance on Reel Geek Girls, she talks about her love for Game of Thrones and Harry Potter.